qferre/ologram-modl_supp_mat/README.md

 # OLOGRAM-MODL Supplementary material

 This is the code accompanying the paper describing OLOGRAM-MODL.
-This code was used to create supplementary files and the paper's figures.
+It was used to create supplementary files and the paper's figures.

-First create a conda env containing pygtftk with `conda env create -f ologram_modl_env.yaml`.
+To run it, create first a conda environment containing pygtftk with `conda env create -f ologram_modl_env.yaml`.
 This will download the latest pygtftk release from bioconda and install snakemake.

-To run the workflow, use these commands:
+To run the workflow itself, use these commands:

 ```{bash}
 # Full run